 Don’t get too caught up in the excitement that is Tokyo however, as we will be meeting as a group to gather for a traditional Japanese meal.
-We will go over our plan of attack for the next day’s expedition to Comiket – as this will allow us all to be on the same page and to get what we all want out of the event – and at the same time - get to know your fellow geeks!
+We will go over our plan of attack for the tour and of course our expedition to Comiket, and at the same time we will get to know your fellow geeks!

 We will be staying at the Grand Nikko Tokyo DAIBA right on Odaiba island.